-The reconstructed Si(100)-2×1 surface is modeled with a periodic 4×4 surface supercell of a six layer slab.
+The reconstructed Si(100)-2 \times 1 surface is modeled with a periodic 4 \times 4 surface supercell of a six-layer slab.
 The three upper layers are allowed to relax while the rest of the atoms are kept frozen at the perfect crystal positions.
 The bottom silicon layer is passivated with hydrogen atoms.
 The system is illustrated in Fig. 1.

-To calculate the minimum energy paths between the local minima corresponding to the Au adatom binding sites, the climbing image NEB (CI-NEB) method is used [19-21].
-The image dependent pair potential (IDPP) method [22] with six intermediate images is used to generate the initial paths.
+To calculate the minimum energy paths between the local minima corresponding to the Au adatom binding sites, the climbing image NEB (CI-NEB) method is used [18-20].
+The image-dependent pair potential (IDPP) method [21] with six intermediate images is used to generate the initial paths.
 Iterative optimization of atomic coordinates is carried out until the magnitude of the components of the atomic forces perpendicular to the path have dropped below 0.01 eV/Å.

-The energy of the system and atomic forces are estimated using DFT within the PBEsol functional approximation [15].
+The energy of the system and atomic forces are estimated using DFT within the PBEsol functional approximation [22].
 PBEsol is chosen here because it is known to give good results for the silicon crystal and its surface, including the surface energy.
 It is closer to the local density approximation (LDA) than the PBE approximation in that the exchange enhancement factor is smaller.
 As a result, the energy of an isolated atom is higher with PBEsol and the binding energy to the surface therefore overestimated, but this error will be similar for all binding sites on the surface and not affect the shape of the energy landscape for the adatom.
-A plane wave basis set is used with a cutoff energy of 350 eV to represent the valence electrons, while the inner electrons are represented with the projector augmented-wave method [16].
-Calculations of the crystal give a lattice parameter of 5.43 Å in excellent agreement with the experimental value.
-A vacuum space of 15 Å is used to avoid interaction between periodic images of the slab.
-The Brillouin zone is sampled using a uniform mesh with $7 \times 7 \times 1$ k-points.
-The calculations are carried out with the EON software [17] with energy and atomic forces obtained from VASP [18].
+A plane-wave basis set is used with a cutoff energy of 350 eV to represent the valence electrons, while the inner electrons are represented with the projector augmented-wave method [23].
+Calculations of the crystal give a lattice parameter of 5.43 Å, in excellent agreement with the experimental value.
+A vacuum space of 15 Å is used to avoid interactions between periodic images of the slab.
+The Brillouin zone is sampled using a uniform mesh with $7 \times 7 \times 1$ k points.
+The calculations are carried out with the EON software [24] with energy and atomic forces obtained from VASP [25].

-The values of the activation energy, E_a , for each elementary hop of the Au adatom from one binding site to another are obtained from the minimum energy paths as the maximum energy along the path minus the initial state energy.
-The rate constants for the various processes are then estimated using the Arrhenius expression, $k = \nu \exp(-E_a/k_BT)$, where the pre-exponential factor is taken to have a typical value of $\nu = 10^{12} \text{ s}^{-1}$.
-The transition mechanisms and estimated rate constants are then used to prepare input for a KMC simulation of the diffusion over a larger area of the surface and a range of temperature values using the Zacros software [23, 24].
+The values of the activation energy E_a for each elementary hop of the Au adatom from one binding site to another are obtained from the minimum energy paths as the maximum energy along the path minus the initial state energy, given by the harmonic approximation to transition state theory (HTST) (for a review, see Ref.
+[20]).
+The rate constants for the various processes are then estimated using the Arrhenius expression $k = v \exp(-E_a/k_BT)$, where the preexponential factor is taken to have a typical value of $v = 10^{12} \text{ s}^{-1}$.
+The transition mechanisms and estimated rate constants are then used to prepare input for a KMC simulation of the diffusion over a larger area of the surface and a range of temperature values using the ZACROS software [26,27].
 The possibility for desorption or adsorption of gold atoms is not included as the goal here is to identify the possible diffusion paths of a single Au adatom.